Quick Answer

 Overview

 When you add licenses or certifications to your profile, Heritage Web checks them against official sources like state licensing boards, medical board databases, and bar association records.
-This verification process protects consumers and builds trust in your professional listing.
+When no public database is available, Heritage Web staff can verify your credential through manual review of a proof document or verification URL you provide.

 How Verification Works